aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/unionrange/_index.md

 ### getCellCount() {#getCellCount--}

+<b>@deprecated.</b> Please use the 'cellCount' property instead.
 Gets all cell count in the range.

 ```javascript
 getCellCount() : number;